NikisCodes/screenshot-as-a-service/Readme.md

 ## Asynchronous Usage Example

-Here is an example application that takes asynchronous screenshots of a list of websites at regular intervals and saves them to disk:
+Here is an example for application that takes asynchronous screenshots of a list of websites at regular intervals and saves them to disk:

 ```js
 var http = require('http');